A Step-by-Step Guide to User Access Reviews + Template

 To start, inventory all current tools and technologies that you use.
 Then list all users, including internal and external users as well as users who have been terminated, and what access and privileges they have to each tool and technology.
 Make sure to note whether they are an admin or user and if they have access to privileged accounts.

-Now you’re ready to review whether their current access rights are appropriate and necessary, or whether they need to be changed.
+Now you’re ready to review whether their current user access rights are appropriate and necessary, or whether they need to be changed.

 2. Revoke access rights of terminated employees and third-parties